Go Baguio! Your Complete Guide to Baguio City, Philippines

 The Kankanaeys are the best miners and most adept at carving out mountain trails and tunnels, and of course, finding valuable minerals hidden deep inside the Cordillera Mountains.

-But if you look closely, you can spot a highland native very easily via his facial features: relatively light skin, a squarish jaw, high cheekbones, almond eyes, a pink complexion (mostly the ladies of Benguet) and very straight dark hair, with broad shoulders and thick legs.
+But if you look closely, you can spot a highland native very easily via his facial features: high cheekbones, almond eyes, a squarish jaw, pink complexion (mostly the ladies from Benguet) and very straight dark hair, with broad shoulders and thick legs.
 The ladies are a much finer, comelier version of the men, usually slim and fine-boned.
 And you can spot them because they will usually address you in fluent English.

 The different provinces of the Cordilleras are: Benguet (populated by the Ibaloi and Kankanaey tribes), Mountain Province (where Sagada is located), Kalinga (famous for the brightly colored hand woven products), Abra, Apayao, Ifugao (the best wood carvers in the Philippines plus the world-famous Banaue Rice Terraces).